Question 1: What is Probate?

 Question 3: What About Property Transferred to a Revocable Living Trust?

 If you create a revocable living trust and successfully transfer property to it, that property will also avoid probate.
 However, it’s important to remember that you must fund (transfer property to) the trust properly or else any property that is left out or improperly transferred will not be protected and will have to go through probate.

-Probate in California is an expensive, public and time consuming process.
+Probate in California is a public, expensive, burdensome and time consuming process.
 With the help of an experienced and qualified estate planning attorney, you can tailor your estate plan to avoid probate.

 - Estate Planning and Philanthropy: Leaving a Charitable Legacy - February 28, 2024

 - The Role of Disability Insurance in Estate Planning - February 26, 2024

 - Preparing for the Probate Process: What Families Should Know - February 24, 2024